tomkoptel/notes-vault/content/agp-500/_index.md

 #### Managed Type

-Ultimately, the annotated properties end up inside
+Ultimately, the annotated properties

-`org.gradle.api.tasks.TaskInputs` and
+reside within `org.gradle.api.tasks.TaskInputs` and

-`org.gradle.api.tasks.TaskOutputs` as "these types have their state entirely managed by Gradle".
+`org.gradle.api.tasks.TaskOutputs`, as "these types have their state entirely managed by Gradle."

 ---